jericson/jericson.github.io/_posts/2022-04-22-crypto_cards.md

 compensation for selling a card from the portfolio.
 The goal is to have as few cards as possible in your portfolio at the end of the game.

+### 2. Mine

+At the start of each turn, the active player must _mine_ by taking the top card from the deck into their hand.

+**If the card is a Joker**, the player must reveal it, place it next to the deck, and draw another card.
+The game ends immediately when the second Joker turns up.

 ### 3. Transfer